liip/LiipImagineBundle/Resources/doc/data-loaders.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can extend a custom data loader to support virtually any file type using
 transformers.
-A data tranformer is intended to transform a file before actually
+A data transformer is intended to transform a file before actually
 rendering it.
 You can refer to ``Liip\ImagineBundle\Binary\Loader\ExtendedFileSystemLoader``
 and to ``Liip\ImagineBundle\Imagine\Data\Transformer\PdfTransformer`` as an example.